kelsonic/langsorts/README.md

 npm start
 ```

 The API will be running on [localhost:9000](http://localhost:9000/).

-This API will look like:
+It's URL should look like:

 localhost:9000/?lang=**Ruby**&alg=**bubble**